Use your BACK button to return

 Why would anyone want to degauss magnetic media

-requires that media be degaussed or you simply want to reuse it.
+requires that media be degaussed or you simply want to reuse the media.

 1. Declassification for security purposes or to